vincentbernat/network-lab/lab-latency/README.md

  - `cubic` is the congestion algorithm used on this socket.

- - `wscale` is the window scale factor (congestion window, receiving window).
+ - `wscale` is the window scale factor for the receiving window (our side, remote side)

  - `rto` is retransmission timeout in milliseconds.
 It sets an upper value before acknowledgments come back.
 This should be compared